wangshengjia/LeeGo/README.md

 **What may LeeGo helps you:**

-- **Describe** your whole UI into small pieces of Lego style’s bricks.
+- **Describe** your whole UI in small pieces of Lego style’s bricks.
 Let you configure your view as a `brick` whenever & wherever you want.
 - No longer need to deal with a bunch of custom UIView’s subclasses.
 Instead, you only need to deal with different `Brick`s which is **lightweight** and **pure value type**.
 - Designed to be **UIKit friendly** and **non-intrusive**.
 There is no need to inherit from other base class at all.
 - Capable to **update remotely** almost everything via your JSON payload.